zimmerman-team/DX/README.md

 equitable future for all.

 ## Setting up
 Running and setting up is split into two parts: docker and manual.
 Because of the extensiveness of these sections they are contained in their own files.

-However, we also have [a quickstart guide](#scripts).
+However, our `scripts/setup.sh` script is able to set up your project folder for you.
+It will:
+- Install NodeJS 16 with NPM and Yarn. (optional)
+- Install Docker. (optional)
+- Prepare the project
+    - Initialise the submodules
+    - Prepare the rawgraphs charts
+    - Globally install webpack(-cli) for building DX Server
+    - Initialise the server's dependencies
+    - Ensure .env files are prepared for the main project and the monitoring setup (make sure to edit the values in the environment type you are setting up)

+We also have specific guides for local and docker setups.
 - [Docker guide](./docs/DOCKER.md)
 - [Local guide](./docs/LOCAL.md)

-## Submodules
+### Submodules
 Initialise the following git submodules with:
 ```
 git submodule init